KITmetricslab/tadda/README.md

-# Tadda

-Some code on the TADDA score used in armed conflict forecasting
+# Code for the paper _Direction Augmentation in the Evaluation of Armed Conflict Predictions_

+Code for the paper _Direction Augmentation in the Evaluation of Armed Conflict Predictions_ by Johannes Bracher, Lotta Rüter, Fabian Krüger, Sebastian Lerch and Melanie Schienle published in _International Interactions_ (forthcoming).

+## Contents
-### Contents
+### **Empirical Example**

-* Illustration: codes to reproduce illustrative figures and small simulation examples.
-* Empirical example: probabilistic forecasts for selected countries per month.
+Contains data and code to reproduce the empirical results
-* Data: retrieved from https://github.com/UppsalaConflictDataProgram/views_competition/tree/main/data (published under Creative Commons Attribution-NonCommercial 4.0 International Public License).
++ The files _ged_cm_postpatch.parquet_ and _skeleton_cm_africa.parquet_ were retrieved from https://github.com/UppsalaConflictDataProgram/views_competition/tree/main/data (published under Creative Commons Attribution-NonCommercial 4.0 International Public License).

+* **Simulation** contains code to reproduce illustrative figures and small simulation examples

 The contents of this repository are likewise under a Creative Commons Attribution-NonCommercial 4.0 International Public License.